ifa-ifa/NieR-Replicant-Hardcore-mod/README.md

 - Added configuration file, so no recompiling needed to change values.
 - Fixed bug where sometimes full MP bar was not required to use item.
 - More robust injection
+#### v1.1.0
+- Heavily rebalanced, biggest change being large increase in player damage dealt.
+- Uses better hooks which should make scaling more accurate and customising difficulty easier.
+- Allows altering attack, magic attack, defense, magic defense
+- No longer requires the launcher, instead using SpeicalK which many of you have installed.
+This will:
+	- Fix steam integration
+	- Require less files to be installed
+	- Make using alongside other mods easier

 ## Future additions / ideas

 This is a list of ideas.
-Most of these will never be implemented (or if they will, they would be accompanied with a buff.
-The aim is to make the game hard in fun ways, not just make it crushingly tough), if you have any feedback on them or suggestions id love to know.
+If you have any feedback on them or suggestions id love to know.

-- changing settings does not require restart
+- Hot reloading settings
 - Limit health items to 3 each and make it so you automatically max out all 9 every time you go near a save point.
 - Increase protaganists attack power to reduce the annoyance of bullet sponges
 - Further limit MP, but increase magic damage
-- Increase enemy spawn rates (not sure if this is possible for someone of my reverse-engineering skill to implement but it might be worth a try)
+- Increase enemy spawn rates.
+I can somewhat do this right now but chose not to implement it yet until i can find a way to make it good for proper gameplay. right now its so limited and buggy its just a funny gimick.
 - Buff the effects of words
 - Attack being blocked stuns the player
 - Make item drops rarer